 Kathleen Cunningham Guler

 Kathleen Cunningham Guler is the author of the four-part Macsen’s Treasure series of historical spy thrillers set in fifth century Britain.
 Her most recent book in the series, “A Land Beyond Ravens,” won the 2010 Colorado Book Award and the 2010 National Indie Excellence Award, both in the historical fiction category.
 The series’ other books include “Into the Path of Gods,” “In the Shadow of Dragons” and “The Anvil Stone.”
 Kathleen has also published numerous articles, essays, short stories, reviews and poems.
 Beside being a member of the Historical Novel Society, she is also involved in the International Arthurian Society.
-While conducting research on her next novel, she is working on her Masters degree in history.
+In November 2014 she completed a Masters degree in history, graduating with honors.
+She is working on her fifth novel.

 Find me online

 From my website